-The objective of Code Enforcement and Zoning is compliance, never a summons.
+The objective of Code Enforcement and Zoning is compliance.
 The town understands and respects that it can take more than 30 days to get a professional contractor in to do the work or for the weather to cooperate.
 For that reason, we have created a Work Agreement that allows property owners to explain their situation and set realistic goals and timelines for compliance of the violation(s).
-Some violation(s) may not warrant additional time, please contact the code enforcement / zoning office when requesting additional time.
+Some violation(s) may not warrant additional time, please contact the Code Enforcement / Zoning Office if you require additional time to rectify the violation(s).
 You may view a sample Work Agreement by CLICKING HERE.

-UH OH, the violation(s) are not in compliance by the original comply date and/or there is no active work agreement and/or the new comply date on the work agreement has passed, what happens now?
-There was a lack of communication and A SUMMONS WILL HAVE TO BE ISSUED.
-It is your responsibility to contact the office and fill out the work agreement; no work agreement on file may result in A SUMMONS.
+It is your responsibility to contact the office and fill out a Work Agreement.
+Failure to do so may result in A SUMMONS.
 Please note, after a summons has been issued, the goal still remains compliance.
-The violation(s) are still expected to be in compliance or additional summons may follow until the violation(s) are in compliance.
+The violation(s) are still expected to be in compliance or additional summonses may follow until all violations are in compliance.

 Last resort, a summons (ticket) is issued when a violation(s) has not been corrected within the violations notice / door hanger comply date and/or no work agreement exists and/or the work agreement comply date has passed.
-A copy of the summons will come in the mail.
+A copy of the summons will be sent via regular mail.
 On the ticket, you will find the nature of the violation(s), applicable codes and a court date.
-Please be aware the Code Enforcement/Zoning Officer is not responsible for the court date, the courts are.
-Once a summons is issued, it is a court matter and no longer in the purview of the town, however compliance is still expected.
-Compliance may work in your favor on the day of court.
+Please be aware the Code Enforcement/Zoning Officer is not responsible for the court date.
+Once a summons is issued, it is a court matter and no longer in the purview of the Town.
+However, proven compliance with Town codes may work in your favor on the day of court.

 Once a summons is issued, it is a matter of the court and will be handled as such.
 You will receive a letter from the court confirming the court date.
-The court should be contacted regarding the exact court date and/or if a letter from the court confirming the date was not received.
+Contact the court to confirm your court date or to report that a confirmation letter was never received.
 As a reminder, Boonton's Court is located in Parsippany.
 Please be aware, the court is not responsible for the summons that was issued, the Code Enforcement/Zoning Officer is.
 Get more information about the court by CLICKING HERE.
 You may also call the court at (973) 331-7159.